 School Year 2005-2006 gave birth to the Center for Early Childhood Education (CECE), which is a three-year preschool program that enrolled children aged three to six years.
 The CECE eventually evolved into the present Primary Grade School Unit of the Integrated Basic Education Department (IBED) of SAS.
 In subsequent years, two more academic programs were established, namely, Special Education (SpEd) and the Alternative Learning System (ALS) and Skills Training and Development programs, both under the IBED.

 In School Year 2010-2011, SAS once again transitioned into the new developments of the Philippine Basic Education system.
 The Department of Education gradually introduced the new K-12 Enhanced Basic Education Curriculum, which necessitated major adjustments in curriculum implementation and student assessments.
 Hence, with the assumption into office of Rev. Fr.
 Rolando R. Agustin, who succeeded Msgr.
 Gabriel in 2012, the office of the Institutional Principal, then headed by Rev. Dom.
 Gerardo Ma. de Villa, OSB (2014 - 2018), was created in order to assist the School Director, who also served as Rector of the Cathedral Parish of St. Andrew, in the administration and management of SAS.

 In preparations for the 500 years of Christianity in the Philippines (2021) and as post-centennial director, Rev. Msgr.
-Allen C. Aganon (2018 – present) expanded, innovated and transformed the school into a 21st century learning hub.
+Allen C. Aganon (2018 – 2020) expanded, innovated and transformed the school into a 21st century learning hub.
 As a prime mover to new heights in facilities and physical structure, it continues to showcase Science, Technology, Engineering and Mathematics - Robotics to our students.
 Msgr.
-Aganon was assisted by two Diocesan priest namely, Rev. Fr.
+Aganon was assisted during his term by two Diocesan priest namely, Rev. Fr.
 Roderick S. Pacoma as the CIE Head and Rev. Fr.
 Enrico S. Salazar as the Administrative Services Head.
 Mr. Lord Celeste E. Balo (2018 - present) was promoted as the Institutional Principal in Basic Education.